Buying Guide for Runner Rugs

 Pros: Traditionalists can appreciate the appeal of a Moroccan rug like this one from nuLoom.
 And thanks to polypropylene fibers, it’s incredibly durable and affordable, making it more accessible for a wider range of households.
 You can choose between 11 different designs and 49 sizes.

-Cons: Authenticity purists will turn their nose up at the polypropylene synthetic fibers, even though that’s the critical component that makes this pick affordable and durable.
-Additionally, some shoppers noted that this rug was very thin, which might not be ideal for high-traffic areas.
+Cons: Some shoppers noted that this rug was very thin, which might not be ideal for high-traffic areas.

 Whether you prefer natural fibers, traditional runner designs, or something with anti-fatigue padding, runner rugs are a smart addition to have in your home.
-These suggestions could complete your home.
+The various designs, from Moroccon, medallion, or just simple black, allow you to express your taste and add dimension to your living area.